Taylor McCarrey, MA, LMHC

 I think that finding the right therapist for you is extremely important.
 To help you make the right decision for you, I offer a free 30 minute phone consultation to see if this would be a good fit.
-After that, my fee is $100 for a 50 minute individual session, $120 for a 50 minute couples session, and $175 for an in-home session.
-I don't currently take insurance, but I do have additional sliding scale appointments available, and would be happy to talk about that with you.
+After that, my fee is $120 for a 50 minute individual session and $150 for a 50 minute couples session.
+Additionally, I offer additional sliding scale appointments.

 My Therapy Focus

 I really enjoy working with issues of emotional regulation and relationship.
 This includes anxiety, depression, anger management, and issues stemming from trauma.
 I also am very interested in helping people make sense of the parts of their life that are hard and challenge their understanding of who they are.
 These kinds of questions can come from work/life balance, losing or finding faith, gender identity and sexuality, life transition difficulties stemming from new work stress or graduation, or changes in family, like divorce, marriage, or child birth.

 If you're like most people, you have at one point or another wondered about whether therapy actually does anything.
 While I am admittedly biased, I truly believe that therapy is useful.
 The benefit of therapy is in having a place where you can talk freely with someone and not face judgment for what you're saying.
 A therapist is trained to work with people in and around their problems and still see them as actual people.
 In other words, a good therapist will never see you as a crazy person, but rather as a normal person who needs help working through some stuff.